syr/sqs-otel-context-propagation-repro/README.md

 ## Send messages to the queue

-Simply use Intellij HTTP Client requests: `test.http`
+Simply use Intellij HTTP Client requests (Intellij IDEA Ultimate): `test.http`

 Alternatively use curl: